Conference to develop a federal framework on Lyme disease

 Conference overview and agenda

-The conference will take place May 15 to 17, 2016, at the Government Conference Centre in Ottawa (111 Sussex Drive).
-It is open to the public.
+The conference took place on May 15 to 17, 2016, at the Government Conference Centre in Ottawa (111 Sussex Drive).
+The conference was open to the public.
+For those that were unable to attend in person, online viewing was available.

 - College of Family Physicians of Canada